 Students CANNOT ride a different bus home unless the parent signs a note and the classroom teacher issues a bus pass.
 Parents can call the office with any bus changes if there is an emergency.
-Only the student's parent(s) or someone on their emergency contact list can make changes to a student's pickup plan.
+Only the student's parent(s) or guardian(s) can make changes to a student's pickup plan.